AdobeDocs/express-add-ons-docs/src/pages/guides/design/ux_guidelines/design_principles.md

 # Design Principles

 When you're designing add-ons for Adobe Express, it's important to start with the principles that guide all of Adobe's products.
 They will be your roadmap, ensuring that what you create is not only visually appealing but also consistent, accessible, and user-friendly.
-Think of them as your toolkit for building something that looks great, works well, and fits seamlessly into the main application.
+Think of them as your toolkit for building something that looks great, works well, and fits seamlessly into the application.

 ## Consistency: creating a cohesive experience